-Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.2 (link to Latin text and full translation).
+Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.2 (link).

 Ammianus’ discussion of both the Isaurian actions and the Saracen incursions (on borders with Arabia – link) in this same section of his work have many similarities to them, with both peoples (located far from one another) being characterized as overly violent, bandit-peoples who cause problems for Roman rule.
 So widely applied stereotypes seem to be at work.

 Source of translation: J. C. Rolfe, Ammianus Marcellinus: Roman History, volume 1, LCL (Cambridge: HUP, 1935), public domain (no copyright notice), adapted and modernized by Harland.